Table of Contents

 3. Meet and learn from managers and employees

 Collecting insights and spending time with line managers and employees across the organization serves multiple and highly valuable purposes in an HR turnaround.
-The new HR leader must generate a personal understanding of issues and needs from the perspectives of employees and their managers to corroborate HR team members’ impressions and better interpret those from the quantitative KPI data review.
+The new HR leader must develop a personal understanding of issues and needs from the perspectives of employees and their managers to corroborate HR team members’ impressions and better interpret them in light of the quantitative KPI data review.
 The key is to use employee listening tactics (e.g., surveys, focus groups), listen for pain points related to their employment and work lives, and identify opportunities for early wins and easy fixes that build faith that positive changes are forthcoming from the HR turnaround.

 Use manager focus groups and town halls to be visible with line management and build relationships by discussing their issues and needs, presenting solutions and actions, and acting as a role model for enhanced HR as a coach, resource, and trusted advisor.
-Use surveys and conduct walkarounds, employee town halls, and co-host casual events and “drop-bys” with the local HR presence to solicit concerns and ideas and share actions that demonstrate actions based on their needs.
+Use surveys and conduct walkarounds, employee town halls, and co-host casual events and “drop-bys” with the local HR presence to solicit concerns and ideas, and share actions that address their needs.

 4. Create strategic alignment with HR plans and goals

-Once a comprehensive assessment of the reasons for HR function underperformance has been identified, HR turnaround priorities are next developed.
-It is crucial to align those to the achievement of specific business needs and then the talent objectives most closely associated with those.
-Objectives should be set to get the HR turnaround priorities into motion to achieve early wins and visible fixes that build trust in the new HR direction.
-All goals should be reviewed with peer executives to gain buy-in, raise awareness of the rationale, and agreement on those based on business and talent priorities, available resources, and affordability.
+Once a comprehensive assessment of the reasons for the HR function's underperformance has been identified, HR turnaround priorities are developed.
+It is crucial to align those with the achievement of specific business needs, and then with the talent objectives most closely associated with them.
+Objectives should be set to get HR turnaround priorities in motion, achieving early wins and visible fixes that build trust in the new HR direction.
+All goals should be reviewed with peer executives to gain buy-in, raise awareness of the rationale, and agree on those aligned with business and talent priorities, available resources, and affordability.

 5. Focus on the fundamentals

 Action plans need to be comprehensive and can be assessed using a “4Ps” approach: assessing and developing solutions tied to the HR process, people, platform, and paradigm.
-Once priorities are set, “deep dives” should be conducted to better understand and develop targeted improvements that respond to root causes rather than perceived or assumed reasons for problems.
+Once priorities are set, “deep dives” should be conducted to better understand root causes and develop targeted improvements that address them rather than perceived or assumed reasons for problems.

 Process

 Consider how well the process (e.g., performance reviews, new hire onboarding, policy compliance, and application) is designed and operating when reviewing an identified issue.
 Any quantitative (e.g., HR metrics) or qualitative (e.g., common complaints) related to process consistency, timeliness, reliability, and whether it is achieving its designed purpose indicate opportunities for improvement.
-Process mapping and improvement exercises can reveal weaknesses and inefficiencies in high-visibility and widely-utilized HR processes (payroll, benefits, onboarding, performance management) where all employees will experience improvements.
+Process mapping and improvement exercises can reveal weaknesses and inefficiencies in high-visibility, widely used HR processes (payroll, benefits, onboarding, performance management) that will benefit all employees.
 Such improvements represent big wins that signal real change to leaders and employees.

-Key opportunities often start small (e.g., process streamlining, shifting approvals to local managers and HR) and build with more sophistication through automation with self-service and bots.
+Key opportunities often start small (e.g., process streamlining, shifting approvals to local managers and HR) and build in sophistication through automation, self-service, and bots.
 Consider also opportunities to integrate practices, systems, and policies that reuse common core concepts and data elements, such as using single sign-on (SSO) for access to all HR systems, with shared data that auto-populates common-use data fields (name, employee ID, date of hire, job title and history, development plan actions) into forms in various applications such as performance, internal transfer applications, leave approvals, and skills databases).

 People